 A very thin and compact dwarf magnolia with tiny dark green leaves.
 They feature rusty-brown undersides and huge, shiny, evergreen foliage.

 Big, white, and aromatic flowers.
 A little tree or huge shrub is suitable for small areas because of its natural size.
-When cultivated as a specimen tree against a wall or fence, it is quite appealing.
+When cultivated as a specimen tree against a wall or fence, it is pretty appealing.

 Even though it’s referred to as small, this narrow evergreen may grow up to 25 feet in height when it’s fully grown.
 This is an excellent plant to use as a divider between two or more buildings of city housing on a small land.